rahuldahal-zz/noteit/CONTRIBUTING.md

 git push -u origin [branchName]
 ```

+> we recommend you to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) instructions for writing commit messages.

-[message me](https://twitter.com/raahuldaahal) if you have any problem
+### [message me](https://twitter.com/raahuldaahal) if you have any problem

 # Getting ready to send a Pull Request